 6. We were told that the publisher will no longer sell HKU theses as of 21 March 2017 but our theses still appear in Amazon and other online bookstores and retailers.
 Why?

 The sale of theses from the websites has been halted.
 We are in discussions to have the records removed.
 In an email from the publisher dated April 10, 2017, it was stated "We are monitoring and following up to have listings removed as efficiently, and quickly as possible.
 As we have stated, no dissertations are able to be produced pursuant to any order that may be attempted by any retailer".
 Our regular monitoring of the situation shows that most sites now list the theses as "Out of stock" or "unavailable".
 Additionally, the number of websites that originally listed the theses is declining.
-Please see status report dated 20 September 2018 and the Report on the Sale of HKU Theses on Amazon and Other Websites.
+Please see status report dated 23 December 2018.

 Messages from University Librarian